Use soil mapping to take a look at the condition of NSW soils.

 1:100,000 scale for areas under intense land use pressure or change, such as coastal and urban/peri-urban areas and regions of intensive cropping.

-Colleciton of soil landscape information under the program ceased in 2005 and the last of 39 paired soil landscape maps and reports (for the Liverpool Plains portion of the Baan Baa 1:100,000 sheet and for the Cootamundra 1:250,000 sheet) were published in 2010.
+Colleciton of soil landscape information under the program ceased in 2005 and, in 2010, the last of 39 paired soil landscape maps and reports was published.

 Land Systems Mapping